 Under the Massachusetts Earned Sick Time law, employers must provide sick leave for their employees and are required to display a notice for employees to view that details employee rights under the law.

-Massachusetts employers should familiarize themselves with specific compliance issues and certain key considerations for terminating employees.
+Massachusetts employers should familiarize themselves with specific compliance issues and certain key considerations for separating employees.

-In Massachusetts, the final paycheck must be issued by the end of the day of termination if the termination is involuntary.
-For a voluntary termination, the final paycheck can be issued on next regularly scheduled payday or on the Saturday that follows an employee’s resignation if there is no scheduled payday.
+In Massachusetts, the final paycheck must be issued by the end of the day of separation if the separation is involuntary.
+For a voluntary separation, the final paycheck can be issued on next regularly scheduled payday or on the Saturday that follows an employee’s resignation if there is no scheduled payday.

 Department of Labor Standards: Massachusetts law about employment termination

 The Employer Medical Assistance Contribution (EMAC) is an employer tax in Massachusetts.
 The EMAC contribution funds help subsidize health care to low-income residents of the Commonwealth.

 Employers in Massachusetts with six or more employees will have to report certain health insurance information to the state, via an online form.